Key takeaways choosing a tactical flashlight:

 Make sure your tac light is built to last

 You don’t stop working just because the weather is bad, and your flashlight shouldn’t either.
 We recommend a tactical flashlight with an IP68 or IPX8 rating which will protect your light, even if it falls in a puddle or is caught in a rainstorm.
-If your flashlight has internal charging, make sure the port is well-covered like our MH25GT or has internal waterproofing like the MH12GTS and MH25GTS.
+If your flashlight has internal charging, make sure the port is well-covered or has internal waterproofing.

-If you plan to weapon-mount your tactical flashlight, look for added internal shock-resistance like the P16 TAC or P12GTS to handle recoil.
+If you plan to weapon-mount your tactical flashlight, look for added internal shock resistance to handle recoil.
 We also like these tac lights because of the spring connection for the battery which helps keep a connection when firing your weapon.